 - A (excellent) 90-100 is worth 4 quality points. - B (above average) 80-89 is worth 3 quality points. - C (average) 70-79 is worth 2 quality points. - D (below average) 60-69 is worth 1 quality point. - F (failure) 59 -below is worth 0 points. - I (Incomplete) have no point value An "I" grade will be considered as a failure until the condition has been removed.
 A grade of "I" indicates that the student has not satisfied all requirements of a given course.
-All deficiencies must be removed by the end of the tenth week of the next regular semester.
-Failure to meet this requirement automatically changes the "I" to "F".
+All

-- IP grade (Departmentally-designated self-paced courses) has no point value.
+- deficiencies must be removed by the end of the tenth week of the next regular semester.
+Failure to meet this requirement automatically changes the "I" to "F". - IP grade (Departmentally designated self-paced courses) has no point value.
 Credits may be earned by completion of the required assignments through consecutive enrollment.
-Interruption will result in the IP converting to an F. - 'CR' or 'TR' grades are not calculated in the GPA-- they represent accepted transfer credits or Advance Placement. - [] symbol designates a repeated course. - WC (official withdraw from a course).
+Interruption will result in the IP converting to an F. - 'CR' or 'TR' grades are not calculated in the GPA-- they represent accepted transfer credits or advance placement in a course based on the student's demonstration of meeting the prerequisite requirements through alternative measures.
+For example, through lifetime experience. - [] symbol designates a repeated course. - WC (official withdraw from a course).
 The WC hours count as hours attempted. - W (withdraw from the University).
 The W is used when a student is permitted to withdraw from the University.
 The "W" grade carries no weight in the GPA calculation. - AUD (audit).
 AUD indicates the course has been audited, which does not carry credit nor GPA quality.